Need to pass a bible knowledge quiz?

-We live in a world that has information like never before and what is more, that information is readily accessible with a few taps to a keyboard, it has become common to say: “I’ll google it.”
-Yet, despite the level of availability of information, there are still ‘uninformed’ people in the world – our society is still broken, sin abounds, leaders are corrupt etc. People research and gather data, make studies, do research, people puff up knowledge and still have not found a source of wisdom.
+Yet, we live in a world that has information like never before and what is more, that information is readily accessible with a few taps to a keyboard, it has become common to say: “I’ll google it.”
+Yet, despite the level of availability of information, there are still ‘uninformed’ people in the world – our society is still broken, sin abounds, leaders are corrupt etc. People research and gather data, make studies, collect information, people puff up knowledge and still have not found a source of wisdom.

 So what is wisdom?